-3. The Public Option must:

-- (a) Be a qualified health plan, as defined in 42 U.S.C. § 18021; and - (b) Provide at least levels of coverage consistent with the actuarial value of one silver plan and one gold plan. - 4.
-Except as otherwise provided in this section, the premiums for the Public Option: - (a) Must be at least 5 percent lower than the reference premium for that zip code; and - (b) Must not increase in any year by a percentage greater than the increase in the Medicare Economic Index for that year. - 5.
-The Director, in consultation with the Commissioner and the Executive Director of the Exchange, may revise the requirements of subsection 4, provided that the average premiums for the Public Option must be at least 15 percent lower than the average reference premium in this State over the first 4 years in which the Public Option is in operation. - 6.
-As used in this section: - (a) "Gold plan" means a qualified health plan that meets the requirements established by 42 U.S.C. § 18022 for a gold level plan. - (b) "Health benefit plan" means a policy, contract, certificate or agreement to provide, deliver, arrange for, pay for or reimburse any of the costs of health care services. - (c) "Medicare Economic Index" means the Medicare Economic Index, as designated by the Centers for Medicare and Medicaid Services of the United States Department of Health and Human Services pursuant to 42 C.F.R. § 405.504.
+(b) Provide at least levels of coverage consistent with the actuarial value of one silver plan and one gold plan.

+4. Except as otherwise provided in this section, the premiums for the Public Option:

+(a) Must be at least 5 percent lower than the reference premium for that zip code; and

+(b) Must not increase in any year by a percentage greater than the increase in the Medicare Economic Index for that year.

+5. The Director, in consultation with the Commissioner and the Executive Director of the Exchange, may revise the requirements of subsection 4, provided that the average premiums for the Public Option must be at least 15 percent lower than the average reference premium in this State over the first 4 years in which the Public Option is in operation.

+(a) "Gold plan" means a qualified health plan that meets the requirements established by 42 U.S.C. § 18022 for a gold level plan.

+(b) "Health benefit plan" means a policy, contract, certificate or agreement to provide, deliver, arrange for, pay for or reimburse any of the costs of health care services.

+(c) "Medicare Economic Index" means the Medicare Economic Index, as designated by the Centers for Medicare and Medicaid Services of the United States Department of Health and Human Services pursuant to 42 C.F.R. § 405.504.